E-Sentinel-Project/E-Sentinel/README.md

 # E-Sentinel
 **SOS Emergency Alert Application**

 E-Sentinel is an SOS emergency alert application designed to respond to voice commands during critical situations such as accidents, war zones, or natural disasters.
-It works **entirely offline** for voice recognition using local language models, while still providing real-time location tracking and automated WhatsApp/SMS alerts.
+It works **entirely offline** (SOS support) for voice recognition using local language models, while still providing real-time location tracking and automated WhatsApp/SMS alerts.

 ---